New! PON Global — Online

 Alongside other accomplished leaders from around the world, you’ll broaden your understanding of negotiation concepts and acquire proven negotiating techniques through a learning format that includes:

-- Interactive Zoom sessions led by PON instructors
+- Six, 3.5-hour interactive Zoom sessions each day led by a PON instructor

 - Approximately six hours of independent viewing of engaging and educational prerecorded videos, featuring 12 world-class PON faculty members